Data Licensing Agreement Red Flags for Buyers

 Negotiation Checklist Before Signature

-1. Map each data field to a permitted use and retention period.
+1. Map fields to permitted use and retention.

 Frequently Asked Questions